-(2) The nurse administrator of the advanced nursing education program or designated personnel shall take the survey team to inspect the nursing educational facilities, including satellite program facilities and library facilities.

-(3) Upon completion of the survey, the nurse administrator shall be asked to correct any inaccurate statements contained in the survey report, limiting these comments to errors, unclear statements, or omissions.

-(e) Each institution contemplating the establishment of an advanced nursing education program shall be surveyed and accredited by the board before the admission of students.

-(f) If an advanced nursing education program fails to meet the requirements of the board within a designated period of time, the program shall be notified by the board's designee of the board's intent to deny approval.

-History: (Authorized by and implementing K.S.A.
-2015 Supp.
-65-1133; effective March 31, 2000; amended April 20, 2007; amended April 29, 2016.)
+- (2) The nurse administrator or designated personnel shall take the site visit team to inspect the nursing educational facilities, including satellite program facilities and library facilities. - (3) Upon completion of the site visit, the nurse administrator shall be asked to correct any inaccurate statements contained in the site visit report, limiting these comments to errors, unclear statements, or omissions. - (d) Each institution wanting to establish an advanced nursing program shall have a site visit and be approved by the board before the admission of any students. - (e) If an advanced nursing program fails to meet the requirements of the board within a designated period of time, the advanced nursing program shall be notified by the board's designee of the board's intent to deny approval.
+(Authorized by K.S.A.
+2023 Supp.
+74-1106; implementing K.S.A.
+65-1133; effective March 31, 2000; amended April 20, 2007; amended April 29, 2016; amended Feb.
+7, 2025.)

-60-17-103.
-Reapproval requirements.

-(a) Based on the annual report required by K.A.R.
-60-17-109, each advanced nursing education program shall be reviewed for reapproval by the board every two years.

-(b) Each advanced nursing education program shall be resurveyed every five to 10 years.

-(1) A survey may be conducted if there is consistent evidence indicating deficiencies in meeting requirements.

-(2) A survey of each nurse anesthesia program shall be conducted as required by K.A.R.
-60-13-103 (d)(4).

-(3) If the program is accredited by a national nursing accreditation agency, the resurvey visit may be made in coordination with a national nursing accreditation agency visit.
-Each program without national nursing accreditation shall be resurveyed every five years.

-(c) The nurse administrator of each advanced nursing education program shall make available all of the following information during a survey:

-(1) Data about the program, including the following:

-(A) The number of students;

-(B) the legal body responsible for establishing program policies and for support of the program;

-(C) an organizational chart; and

-(D) a description of the budgetary process;

-(2) a description of the nurse administrator's responsibilities;

-(3) information about the faculty and preceptors, including the following:

-(A) A description of the responsibilities of each position;

-(B) the selection policies;

-(C) the orientation plan;

-(D) faculty organization by-laws; and

-(E) the number of full-time and part-time faculty and nonnursing faculty with academic credentials and assignments;

-(4) the faculty degree plan;

-(5) a copy of the current curriculum with the date of last revision;

-(6) a description of education facilities, including classrooms, offices, library, and computers;

-(7) a list of clinical facilities;

-(8) the number of students enrolled; and

-(9) policies for students as listed in K.A.R.
-60-2-107.

-(d) During a survey, the nurse administrator of the advanced nursing education program shall make available all of the following:
+- Reapproval requirements. (a) Each advanced nursing program shall be reviewed for reapproval by the board every two years. - (b) Each advanced nursing program shall have a survey or site visit every five to 10 years. - (1) A survey or site visit may be conducted if there is evidence indicating any deficiency in meeting requirements. - (2) A survey or site visit of each nurse anesthesia program shall be conducted as required by K.A.R.
+60-13-103. - (3) If the advanced nursing program is accredited by a national nursing accreditation agency, the survey or_site visit may be made in coordination with a national nursing accreditation agency visit.
+Each advanced nursing program without national nursing accreditation shall have a survey or site visit every five years - (c) The nurse administrator of each advanced nursing program shall make available all of the following information during a survey or site visit: - (1) Data about the advanced nursing program, including the following: - (A) The number of students; - (B) the legal body responsible for establishing advanced nursing program policies; - (C) an organizational chart; and - (D) a description of the budgetary process; - (2) a description of the nurse administrator's responsibilities; - (3) information about the faculty and preceptors, including the following: - (A) A description of the responsibilities of each position; - (B) the selection policies; - (C) the orientation plan; - (D) faculty organization by-laws; and - (E) the number of full-time and part-time faculty and nonnursing faculty with academic credentials and assignments; - (4) the faculty degree plan, if applicable; - (5) a copy of the current curriculum with the date of last revision; - (6) a description of education facilities, including classrooms, offices, library, and computers; - (7) a list of clinical facilities; - (8) the number of students enrolled; and - (9) policies for students as listed in K.A.R.
+60-17-108. - (d) During a survey or site visit, the nurse administrator of the advanced nursing program shall make available all of the following: - (1) Educational institution administrators, faculty, support services personnel, preceptors, and students; - (2) staff at selected clinical facilities; - (3) faculty meeting minutes for at least the previous three years; - (4) faculty and student handbooks; - (5) student records: - (6) policies and procedures; - (7) curriculum materials; - (8) a copy of the advanced nursing program's budget; - (9) contractual agreements; - (10) an audited fiscal report covering the previous two years, including a statement of income and expenditures; and - (11) the testing process, with test analysis and the written test procedure.